A sufficient condition for inviscid shear instability: Hurdle theorem and its application to alternating jets: Introduction

-Nondimensionalising the KA-I and KA-II conditions for the planetary atmosphere problem uncovers the role played by the Rossby Mach number, $M$, which leads to a physical interpretation of KA-II for which ``supersonic'' flows (in the usual sense but with respect to Rossby waves rather than sound waves) are stable; see \cite{Dowling2014}.
-The $M < 0$ case is a second supersonic case that has no analogy with sound waves; it corresponds to when Rossby waves travel downstream relative to the flow.
-Getting KA-I and KA-II to concatenate together via $M^{-1}<1$ is a compact way to look at the stability condition.
-However, note that in general $M$ is a function of latitude, found from a ratio of the zonal wind, $U(y)$, to the PV gradient, $Q'(y)$, as we clarify in the next section.
-Therefore, the above simple stability condition can only be applied for basic flows belonging to a certain class where the sign of $M^{-1}(y)$ does not change for all $y$.
+where $\kappa_0$ is a constant determined by the length scale of the eddies and $\alpha$ is a suitable Galilean shift. \cite{Dowling2014,Dowling2020} introduced $M$ based on physical intuition applied to the net propagation of the fastest Rossby waves relative to the flow, which are the longest waves.
+In brief, KA-I and KA-II can be interpreted as establishing that unstable flows must become ``subsonic'' (i.e. $0< M<1$) somewhere, but with respect to Rossby waves rather than sound waves.
+Getting KA-I and KA-II to concatenate together via $M^{-1}\leq 1$ is a compact way to look at the stability condition.
+The above simple stability condition can only be applied for basic flows belonging to a certain class where the sign of $M^{-1}(y)$ does not change for all $y$.
 This class, in fact, closely resembles the one defined by \cite{Howard1964} and \cite{Lin2003}, and we base our analysis on this ground.

 \cite{Dowling1993} discovered that Jupiter's atmosphere has $U$ and $Q'$ profiles strongly correlated.
 This analysis, based on \textit{Voyager} observations of the cloud-top vorticity field \citep{Dowling1989}, was expanded for Jupiter and Saturn by \cite{Read2006} and \cite{Read2009,Read2009b}, as illustrated in figure~\ref{fig:Read2006_profiles}.
 The correlation implies that the $M^{-1}(y)$ profile is almost constant.
 If the profile is neutrally stable and the KA-II condition is sharp, this constant must be unity.
 However, as already noted, the stability condition based on the reciprocal Rossby Mach number is only a sufficient condition for stability, and the significance of it regarding necessary conditions for stability remains not well understood.
-Moreover, the actual $M^{-1}(y)$ profile is not merely a constant, as can be seen from the fact that the correlation in figure~\ref{fig:Read2006_profiles} is not perfect.
+Moreover, the observed $M^{-1}(y)$ profiles are not precisely constant, as can be seen from the fact that the correlation in figure~\ref{fig:Read2006_profiles} is not perfect.
+The neutrally stable hypothesis for Jupiter’s jets has been studied in the KA-II context for more than 30 years, as summarised in the most recent review article by \cite{Read2024}, but a conclusive resolution has yet to be reached.